Click here for information regarding the status of BLM Idaho offices, recreation facilities, and services in response to COVID-19.

 Excitement was in the air in late February, as members representing five southern Idaho 4-H clubs gathered outside of Boise.
 These 4-H clubs focus on equestrian skills, and this day was one many had underlined on their calendars.
 It was the weanling pickup day!

-The crowd had traveled to the BLM Boise Wild Horse corrals to attend the annual University of Idaho 4-H Club wild horse weanling pickup event on Saturday, February 20.
+The crowd had traveled to the BLM Boise Wild Horse corrals to attend the annual University of Idaho 4-H Club wild horse weanling pickup event.
 Each spring since 2009, 4-H club members have partnered with the BLM to select and take home weanlings (wild horses which are 6-11 months old), so they can begin the process of gentling and training the horses—a key step in the horses’ eventual adoption.

 Members from the 4-H clubs carefully observed the group of 14 weanlings.
 The young horses had been gathered from Idaho’s Owyhee desert following last summer’s massive Soda Fire.
 After watching the weanlings and taking detailed notes, the club members quickly huddled to rank their top five young horses.
 Clubs then drew numbers to see which got first choice of the weanlings.
 One by one, the clubs made their selections, then loaded the lucky young horses into trailers and headed home.